 Reaching the initial critical mass is also a lot tougher if your focus is broad.
 For example, let’s say I am building a marketplace to share power drills.
 It’s relatively easy to find 100 people in my city who are willing to offer their power drill for rent.
 With this initial supply, you are already pretty likely to please the person who comes to your site looking for a drill: they will find probably one that is available near them.
 On the other hand, if my site is for “sharing everything”, even the initial supply of 1000 listings might disappoint me if I need to find a specific tool.

-One of the startups that got a lot of press with the “share everything” concept was Uniiverse.
+One of the startups that got a lot of press with the “share everything” concept was Uniiverse (that later changed its name to Universe).
 They had a hefty seed fund round, wielded a gorgeous design, and got their launch covered by TechCrunch and other major tech media.
 The TechCrunch article laid out their big mission: “…to become a service that allows anyone to share any kind of real-life activity or service”.
 These activities ranged from tool-sharing to rides, services and more.
 They also insisted that the best way to scale was to launch globally right away.

 They failed to gain traction with this model.
-Since then, Uniiverse has pivoted to focus on only one of their previous niches: they now call themselves “The social marketplace for events” and are focused on selling tickets.
-Their geographical focus is mainly on a few key cities in the US and Canada, where they have specific city managers.
+Later, Universe pivoted to focus on only one of their previous niches: they started calling themselves “The social marketplace for events” and focusing on selling tickets.
+In 2015, the company was acquired by Live Nation Entertainment and has expanded to new markets.